-For ENERGY STAR Homes, implementation services (project review and verification) will be provided by the open market for HERS rating services and certifications.
+For ENERGY STAR Homes Tier 1 and Tier 2, implementation services (project review and verification) will be provided by the open market for HERS rating services and certifications.
 In addition to the standard home energy rating requirements defined by RESNET, qualifying raters will comply with NJCEP criteria to ensure quality services within the Program.

-The open market will also continue to support ENERGY STAR Multifamily High-Rise Buildings using the ASHRAE 90.1 modeling methodology.
+For Multifamily High-Rise implementation services will also be provided by open market and verified by ENERGY STAR MF-HR program using the ASHRAE 90.1 modeling methodology.